Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks

-\textbf{Tool Chain Construction and Validation.} After refining the queries, we provide each query \(\mathcal{Q}\) and its corresponding visual input \(\mathcal{V}\) to an \lmm, along with the toolset \( \mathcal{T}_c \), which generates an initial reasoning trace, final answer \( \mathcal{A}\), and a justification \( \mathcal{J}\).
-The \lmm's output specifies the sequence of tool invocations, the input arguments for each tool, and the resulting outputs, formatted in a JSON-style dialogue sequence.
-Human annotators then rigorously review and refine the \lmm-generated trace after this automated generation to ensure that the selected tools, input arguments, and intermediate reasoning steps are logically consistent and accurate.
-They correct factual errors, replace inappropriate tools, and verify that the final answer \( \mathcal{A} \) aligns with the reasoning trace.
-We exclude the queries that lack logical consistency or cannot be solved reliably to maintain overall quality and reliability.
+In the second stage, we construct the toolchain for each validated task.
+Each query \(\mathcal{Q}\) and its corresponding visual input \(\mathcal{V}\) are provided to an \lmm along with the toolset \(\mathcal{T}_c\), which generates an initial reasoning trace, final answer \(\mathcal{A}\), and justification \(\mathcal{J}\).
+The reasoning trace specifies the sequence of tool invocations, input arguments, and intermediate outputs, formatted in a JSON-style dialogue.
+Human annotators rigorously review and refine these \lmm-generated traces to ensure logical consistency, correctness of tool use, and factual alignment of the final answer \(\mathcal{A}\) with the reasoning process.
+Annotators correct errors, replace inappropriate tool choices, and filter out tasks that cannot be solved reliably.
 Appendix~\S\ref{benchmark-curation} illustrates examples of LMM-generated queries and reasoning traces before and after human refinement.